Your Questions About Booster Shots, Answered

 Are people more likely to have fever, aches, etc. (or “vaccine reactogenicity”) after a third dose?
 How should I prepare for my booster shot?

-If those symptoms would potentially disrupt your ability to work, you might want to get the shot the day before a day off, just so that you don't have that issue at work.
-Be prepared, but know that you may not even get those symptoms, and if you do, it’s really no big deal.
-You can take some acetaminophen or ibuprofen to help make you feel better.
+Buchholz: If those symptoms would potentially disrupt your ability to work, you might want to get the shot the day before a day off, just so that you don't have that issue at work.
+Be prepared, but know that you may not even get those symptoms, and if you do, you can take some acetaminophen or ibuprofen to help make you feel better.

 Schedule Your Booster Shot